Sunidhi Chauhan: 2006–09: Omkara, Aaja Nachle and Rab Ne Bana Di Jodi

-Chauhan was bestowed with her first filmfare award for her rendition of the song "Beedi Jalaile" from Omkara (2006).
+Chauhan was bestowed with her first Filmfare Award for her rendition of the song "Beedi Jalaile" from Omkara (2006).
 The song being a critical and commercial success, Bipasha Basu—who was featured in the song—said: "Sunidhi is a goddess.
 Her singing is so powerful.
 She added another dimension to my dancing".
-She received further two nominations during the year for "Soniye" from Aksar and "Aashiqui Main" 36 China Town.
+She received two further nominations during the year for "Soniye" from Aksar and "Aashiqui Main" from 36 China Town.
 Apart from the latter, she worked with Himesh Reshammiya in ten other films.
 Songs like "Keh Do Naa" and "Meethi Meethi Baataan" from Aap Ki Khatir, along with "Ishq Kiya Kiya" and "Let's Rock" from Anthony Kaun Hai? were moderately received by the critics.
 Chauhan made her third screen appearance with the promotional song "Dheemey Dheemey" from Bas Ek Pal, along with KK.
 She performed with him for two other tracks, "Ashq Bhi" and "Hai Ishq Ye Kya Ek Khata" for the film, where all the songs were critically favoured.
 Komal Nahta wrote: "Sunidhi Chauhan and KK have sung brilliantly throughout the album.
 They have modified their style to convey the feel and emotion of every song".